Robust amplification of Santha-Vazirani sources with three devices: Introduction

 \section{Introduction}

 The application of the laws of quantum mechanics allows to perform tasks impossible in classical information theory.
 The two most prominent examples are quantum computation \cite{QComp} and cryptography \cite{review}.
 Recently, another area where quantum information theory makes new things possible has been found.
 It is the amplification of weak randomness \cite{Amp1}.
-This procedure not only has obvious practical applications but it also sheds light on fundamental issues such as completeness of quantum mechanics.
+This procedure not only has obvious practical applications, but it also sheds a light on fundamental issues such as completeness of quantum mechanics.
 However, so far the possibility of randomness amplification has been demonstrated only under very restrictive conditions.
 To explain what they are we must first rigorously state the problem.

 We are given a source, which generates a sequence of bits $\vec{x}=x_0,x_1,...$ parameterized by a single constant $\epsilon$.
-The bits may be correlated with each other and also with some external variables which we denote by $\lambda$.
-However, there is a certain intrinsic randomness in each of the bits quantified by \be \forall_i \quad \frac{1}{2}-\epsilon \leq P(x_i=0|x_0,...,x_{i-1},\lambda) \leq \frac{1}{2}+\epsilon. \ee If (\ref{svcon}) holds we say that the sequence $\vec{x}$ (or the source) is $\epsilon$-free. $\epsilon=0$ corresponds to the case where the output of the source is perfectly random.
+The bits may be correlated with each other and also with an agent, the eavesdropper, that holds a classical variable $e$.
+However, there is a certain intrinsic randomness in each of the bits quantified by $\epsilon$ in \be \forall_i \quad \frac{1}{2}-\epsilon \leq P(x_i=0|x_0,...,x_{i-1},e) \leq \frac{1}{2}+\epsilon. \ee If (\ref{svcon}) holds we say that the sequence $\vec{x}$ (or the source) is $\epsilon$-free. $\epsilon$ is called the bias of the source. $\epsilon=0$ corresponds to the case where the output of the source is perfectly random.
 When $\epsilon=\frac{1}{2}$ we cannot say anything about the source and it can be even deterministic.
 The aim of randomness amplification is to use some postprocessing of the sequence $\vec{x}$ to generate another sequence $\vec{y}$ which is $\epsilon'$-free and $\epsilon'<\epsilon$.